IShengFang/ishengfang.github.io/index.md

 ## Reseach Collections
 - [Typography Research Collection](https://github.com/IShengFang/TypographyResearchCollection)
   - Typography is the cross between technology and liberal arts.
 This page is a research collection that includes computer graphics, computer vision, machine learning that related to typography.
-  - If anyone found new reseach, please email it me :smiley:
+  - If anyone found new reseach, please email it me :)

 ## Research Projects